The New Payroll Data Architecture

 This collection of questions and answers reveals how datascalehr ushers in an emergent data architecture—the AI-powered Context Layer—that provides the speed and agility Multinational Companies have been waiting for.

-Enterprise & multi-nationals
+Enterprise & Multi-Nationals

 • Multinational companies running payroll in 10, 20, or 50 countries face a structural problem: every country uses a different provider, a different file format, and a different set of compensation components.
 Germany has dozens of statutory line items per payslip.
 France uses a completely different structure.
 Japan has its own set of requirements.
 Pulling this into one view using spreadsheets or manual extraction breaks down at scale.